Chevrolet Corvette (C1): 1957

 Visually the 1957 model was unchanged.
 The V8 was increased to 283 CID, fuel-injection became a very expensive option, and a 4-speed manual transmission became available after April 9, 1957.
 GM's Rochester subsidiary used a constant flow system, producing a listed 290 hp at 6200 rpm and 290 lbft of torque at 4400 rpm.
 Debate continues to swirl whether this was underrated by Chevrolet (to allow for lower insurance premiums, or give the car an advantage in certain forms of racing) rather than overrated, as was common practice at the time (to juice sales).
 Either way, it was advertised as producing "One HP per cubic inch", allowing it to claim it was one of the first mass-produced engines to do so.

 Pushed toward high-performance and racing, principally by its designer, Zora Arkus-Duntov, who had raced in Europe, 1957 Corvettes could be ordered ready-to-race with special performance options, such as an engine fresh air/tach package, heavy-duty racing suspension, and 15 by 5.5 in wheels.

 Also in 1957, Chevrolet developed a new racing variation of the Corvette with the aim to compete in the 24 Hours of Le Mans race.
 Originally known as Project XP-64, it would eventually become known as the Corvette SS.
 It featured a tuned version of the new 283 CID V8 and a specialized tubular space frame chassis.
-However, after a rear bushing failure retired the car during a 1957 Sebring race, the AMA announced a ban on motor racing in April of 1957 for member companies like GM, leading to the cancellation of further developments of the Corvette SS platform.
+However, after a rear bushing failure retired the car during a 1957 Sebring race, the AMA announced a ban on motor racing in April 1957 for member companies like GM, leading to the cancellation of further developments of the Corvette SS platform.

-Sales volume was 3,467, a low number by any contemporary standard and less than 1954's 3,640, making it the third lowest in Corvette history.
+Sales volume was 6,339, a jump of almost 83%.
 Fuel-injected models were in short supply and 1,040 were sold.